-INTERAGENCY CENTER ON RADE IMPLEMENTATION, MONITORING AND ENFORCEMENT
+INTERAGENCY CENTER ON TRADE IMPLEMENTATION, MONITORING AND ENFORCEMENT

 In 2016, the Trade Facilitation and Trade Enforcement Act of 2015 (TFTE) statutorily established the Interagency Center on Trade Implementation, Monitoring and Enforcement (the "Center") within USTR to support the trade enforcement function across the U.S. government.

-By 2020, the Center had analysts with subject matter expertise in subsidies analysis and economics, the political economies of China and other major trading partners, and in a diverse set of language skills - including Mandarin, Japanese, Korean, French, German, and Turkish.
+By 2021, the Center had deployed analysts with subject matter expertise in subsidies analysis and economics, the political economies of China and other major trading partners, and analysts with language skills - including principally Mandarin Chinese.

-In 2020, the Center continued to enhance USTR's trade enforcement activities with respect to Section 301 trade actions and in the context of WTO dispute settlement.
-Specifically, the Center continued to support the U.S. challenge to India's export subsidies at the WTO, and to research and identify foreign government subsidies in order to advance the U.S. agenda of enhancing subsidies transparency in various multilateral fora: the WTO Subsidies and Agriculture committees, the OECD Global Steel Forum on Excess Capacity, OECD Trade Policy Papers, a new OECD initiative on fossil fuel subsidies, and at the Government/Authorities Meeting on Semiconductors.
+In 2022, the Center continued to enhance USTR's trade enforcement activities in the context of WTO dispute settlement and with respect to Members' transparency obligations related to subsidies.
+Specifically, the Center continued to monitor the status of China's support to various agricultural commodities as litigated in multiple cases at the WTO, and to research and identify foreign government support in order to advance the U.S. agenda of enhancing subsidies transparency in various multilateral fora, including the WTO Subsidies and Agriculture committees, the OECD Global Forum on Steel Excess Capacity, OECD Trade Policy Papers, and at the Government/Authorities Meeting on Semiconductors.
+The Center also provided data-driven expertise in fisheries subsidies negotiations undertaken at the WTO with research into policies that lead to fishing overcapacity and encourage IUU fishing by China.
+In addition, the Center provided data-driven analysis as it relates to China in support of both the Trilateral and Trade and Technology Council discussions.